Skip to main content

 What is the University of Virginia Looking For?

 The challenge of gaining admission to UVA depends on whether you’re an in-state or out-of-state student.
 For in-state students, UVA is a top 40-50 college in terms of profile competitiveness, but for out-of-state students, it’s about as competitive as a top 20 school (more than USC and UCLA and slightly less than UC Berkeley).
+Its acceptance rate for in-state students is 26%, while its acceptance rate for out-of-state students is 14%.

 Applicants who apply early decision (ED)/early action (EA) at UVA are accepted at a higher rate than those who apply for regular decision.
 However, applying ED/EA at UVA does not offer the same advantage that it does at other colleges (and carries minimal weight for in-state students).

-Students Admitted from the Waiting List
+Students Admitted from the Wait List

 915